studiorvandco/cpm_app/BUILD.md

 In order to allow the application to connect to an API running locally:

 - Android emulator:
-  - Use the API path `https://localhost:<port>/api`
+  - Use the API path `https://10.0.2.2:<port>/api`
 - Physical device:
-  - Use the API path `https://10.0.2.2:<port>/api`
+  - Use the API path `http://localhost:<port>/api`
   - Connect your device, and identify your device name: `adb devices`
   - Expose the port used by your API on your device: `adb -s <device name> reverse tcp:<port> tcp:<port>`